mikolmogorov/Ragout/docs/INSTALL.md

 You can install Ragout as a Python package, which is recommended.
 Alternatively, you can build and run it from a source directory.

-Buildng Ragout requires Python headers, which are distributed separate from the main package in some OS.
+Buildng Ragout requires Python headers, which should be explicitly installed on some OS.
 For instance, Ubuntu users should check that package "python-dev" is installed.